pennlabs/backend-challenge/README.md

 ## Installation

 1. Click the green "use this template" button to make your own copy of this repository, and clone it.
+Make sure to create a **private repository**.
 2. Change directory into the cloned repository.
 3. Install `pipenv`
    - `pip install --user --upgrade pipenv`